 4.09 Finding Recent droughts have impacted private wells in CT and our region but there remains a lack of data and lack of direction on how to include private wells in their decision making.

 4.09 Discussion: IDW members are aware of unofficial reports of yield problems for private wells during the most recent droughts (2016-17 & 2020).
 The IDW is also aware of problems in other states including Maine where extended drought has impact residential wells.
-There are few USGS groundwater monitoring wells to inform decision making.
+There are few USGS real-time groundwater monitoring wells to inform decision making.
 Although the IDW recognizes these problems and has concerns about the impacts of climate change on private wells, they acknowledge that they do not have the tools in place to gather data on private wells.
 There also seems to be no defined role for supporting local municipalities regarding private wells.
 In 2020, the IDW did obtain new well data from local health districts on an irregular, anecdotal basis.
 Unless state or local government steps up, no one is looking at private wells.

 Recommendations: